-Slots 3 - 6: Reserved for DeviceNet, Profibus, Ethernet or MMC 4 axis Analog Servo module
+Slots 3 - 6: Reserved for DeviceNet, Profibus, Ethernet, MMC 4 axis Analog Servo module or MMC 32 In 32 Out modules.

 These five memory types are available for all PiC900 models.

 These five memory types are available for all MMC for PC models.